isc-projects/stork/doc/dev/devel.rst

 .. warning::

-    I did not find options to compare or subtract profiles very useful.
+    We did not find options to compare or subtract profiles very useful.
 The report generated looks very similar to the one generated without providing the previous profile file.
 Additionally, the numeric labels don't look very reliable.
 Maybe they need some additional tweaks.
-I recommend using them with caution.
+We recommend using them with caution.

 Profiling Unit Tests